About

 Key Features

-- Offers voice design from text prompts plus controllable cloning from short reference audio.
+- Offers both natural-language voice design and controllable voice cloning from short reference audio.

 Real Use Cases